-*** This was written in 2015 Putting it up now seemed right.
+*Note: This was written in 2015.
+Putting it up now seemed right.

 I’m thankful that there are doctors, and others, that took the time to sit in classrooms and labs, and learn about what is going on in my brain.
 I’m thankful that they had the curiosity to study and learn.
-I’m glad that there were people who went before who allowed interns and residents to work and study on them so that they could get an education.
+I’m glad that there were people who went before, who allowed interns and residents to work on them and study them so that they could get an education.

 Gratitude is a two-way street.
 We need to take the time to be thankful for the stuff we have.
 We need to create things for others to be thankful for.
 It is about giving and receiving.

 It is raining and cold outside, and I’m inside where it is toasty and warm.
 Penelope just popped by to say hello and stick her tongue out at me.
 I look up and see my back-lit parasols that Jon put up here in my workspace.
 I owe him a great debt of gratitude for the last five weeks.
 He has cooked and cleaned and comforted me when I’ve been sad and blue.
 I cannot repay this but I can give a thankful heart and a very public mention.

 On Tuesday I will have my first physical therapy session and I hope I get pushed to the max.
 I will also have my first ergotherapy session and that, too, will be a challenge.
 I can’t wait!!!!